OpenDSA/OpenDSA/RST/en/Hashing/HashCImproved.rst

 If the hash function generates a cluster at a particular home position, then the cluster remains under pseudo-random and quadratic probing.
-This problem is called :dfn:`secondary clustering`.
+This problem is called :term:`secondary clustering`.

 To avoid secondary clustering, we need to have the probe sequence make use of the original key value in its decision-making process.